connxio/docs/docs/interaction/nuget/service-bus.md

 ```

-### Handle()-method
+## Usage
-You may interact with the NuGet in multiple ways to pass service bus messages.
-The standard version is using the Handle-method which takes an InboundServiceBusMessage-object which requires a SaSUri for the blob.
+You may interact with the NuGet in multiple ways to pass Service Bus messages.
+The standard `Handle`-method takes an `InboundServiceBusMessage` which requires a **SaSUri** for the blob.
 CX uses the uri to pick up the data along the way to process it.
-The BlobHandler has the GetSasUri() method for retrieving the uri.
+The BlobHandler has the `GetSasUri()` method for retrieving the uri.
 It also returns the uri when you use the handler to store an object.
 If you wish to wrap your object, either pass a config or you need to do it manually here.

 Example:
 ```csharp